PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 ```
 (taken from https://theasciicode.com.ar/ascii-codes.txt)

 Its pretty long.
 But even still it doesn't cover all the possibility's!
-This is because we only use 8 bits (eight 0's and 1's).
-Using only 8 bits for our binary number only lets us count from 0 to 255, giving us 256 possible symbols!
+This is because we only use 8 bits (eight columns of 0's and 1's).

+Using only 8 columns of bits for a binary number only lets us count from 0 to 255, giving us 256 possible symbols!

 Why 8 bits? and not 7 or 3 bits?
-Modern computers store everything in sets of 8 bits so that every memory location will hold 8 bits instead of just 1.
-Doing this increases the speed we can access memeory by 8x.
+Modern computers store everything in sets of 8 bits.

+This helps speed up your computer as it only has to remember the location of something every 8 bits rather than every bit (literally giving you an 8x speedup).

-There is a short name for "8 bits" called a "byte".
+There is a short name for the size "8 bits" called a "byte".
 Whenever someone says "byte" they are just refering to a block of memory that is 8 bits long.
-This is very common as litterally every computer these days stores memory in bytes (AKA a set of 8 bits).
+THe word *byte* is very common as literally every computer these days stores memory in bytes (a set of 8 bits).

 What about emoji's?
-The ASCII encoding doesn't include emoji's!
+The ASCII encoding doesn't include emoji's (I don't think)!
 This is probably because (according to Wikipedia) the ASCII encoding was invented in 1963!
-[1]

-A new modern mapping system called Unicode is based off of ASCII with the mapping for the numbers 0 to 255 being the same as ASCII's.
+A new modern mapping system called Unicode is based off of ASCII.
+The mapping of 0 to 255 is the same as ASCII's.

 Unicode offers several formats each one storing twice as many symbols and letters as the previous one.
 Each Unicode variant is called a Unicode Transform Format, or more commonly UTF.

-The first format is called UTF-8, the "8" stands for the number of bits it uses so UTF-8 takes up 1 byte (remember 1 byte is 8 bits) of space for each symbol.
+The first format is called UTF-8.
+The "8" stands for the number of bits it uses.
+UTF-8 stores the same things as ASCII and takes up 1 byte of space for each symbol (remember 1 byte is 8 bits).

 How is Unicode different from ASCII?
 Well, with Unicode, if you add another byte you get UTF-16 which adds support for many more letters and symbols.
 And then UTF-32 adds even more support for symbols.